 is another major source of problems for pilots.
 Time after time I see spark

-plugs incorrectly gapped.
+plugs incorrectly gapped or fouled.
 The

 ignition systems on paramotors are NOT high energy systems like in a car.

 Therefore, pilots must be certain that the

 plug gap is correct and that the plug is functioning properly.